 Today, we take online shopping for granted.
 But if we pay heed to it, it all looks like magic in comparison to the traditional shopping.
 You visit your favorite store – Amazon, eBay, Flipkart, etc. – explore the inventory of thousands of products, select a product, make the payment, checkout, and your order is shipped at your doorstep after some time.
 It all has become so easy for our customers.
 However, there is a lot that goes behind these ecommerce multivendor marketplaces that make this whole process run so smoothly.

 From managing inventory to optimizing the website itself, there are several components that ecommerce marketplace owners need to keep a constant check on.
-Even if one of them does not work properly, even for a short period, the whole system can fall apart – resulting into annoyed customers & loss of a lot of business.
+Even if one of them does not work properly, even for a short period, the whole system can fall apart – resulting in annoyed customers & loss of business.

 By understanding how each and every component of a multivendor store works, aspiring entrepreneurs looking to launch an ecommerce marketplace can easily ensure that all their customers see is the magic happening on the website.

-This guide covers each and every aspect of a multivendor store allowing anyone to organize their own marketplace.
-Before we move ahead, let us quickly look at various benefits with multivendor store for the business owner, sellers, and consumers.
+This guide covers each and every aspect of a multivendor website allowing anyone to organize their own marketplace.
+Before we move ahead, let us quickly look at various benefits of the multivendor store for the business owner, sellers, and consumers.

 Benefits with Multivendor Model

 Having multiple vendors means that the site owner can offer a larger variety of products to the customers.
 It also helps in increasing traffic to the store and reduces store management time.
 The biggest benefits come from the fact that multivendor store owners do not have to keep inventory and can just do drop-shipping.
 They can act as a moderator for suppliers instead of being a supplier themselves.